shahin-garakishiyev/sales-analysis-mysql/README.md

 # Sales Analysis with MySQL

 ## Overview
-This is a simple MySQL project created to practice SQL skills using sales data.
+This is a simple MySQL project created to practice MySQL skills using sales data.
 The project focuses on cleaning data and analyzing sales performance with basic MySQL queries.

 ---